 3519 SOUTH MAIN STREET New Castle, IN

 Marriage counseling can be a valuable resource for couples facing challenges in their relationship.
 However, the cost of therapy sessions may raise concerns for some.
-A common question many couples ask is: Does insurance cover marriage counseling?
-The answer depends on several factors, including the type of insurance plan, the therapist’s qualifications, and the reason for seeking counseling.
+A common question many couples ask is: Does health insurance cover marriage counseling?
+The answer depends on several factors, including your insurance plan, the therapist’s qualifications, and the primary purpose of the counseling.

 Understanding Insurance Coverage for Marriage Counseling

-– Look for terms like “behavioral health,” “mental health,” or “family therapy.”
+– Look for terms like “behavioral health,” “mental health,” or “couples therapy.”

 Alternatives If Insurance Doesn’t Cover Counseling